 How To Be Comfortable With Change

-Here are five simple ways to cope with change and build resilience in just a few minutes a day.
+Here are five simple ways to cope with change and build resilience in just a few minutes daily.

 The Natural Health Service

 It’s so important to break that downward spiral as quickly as possible, and one great way is to get near nature – a park will do.
-Pay attention to the sounds and smells and enjoy some quiet time and the fresh air.
+Listen to the sounds and smells and enjoy quiet time and the fresh air.
 As autumn is with us, one thing I love doing, especially with my children, is trying (and succeeding) to catch a falling leaf.
-It’s also a great game, and it looks ludicrous to anyone watching.
+It’s also a great game and looks ludicrous to anyone watching.

 The more giant leaves like sycamore and horse chestnut are far easier to catch as they’re bigger.
 But there are great kudos if you notice a smaller one like an oak leaf.
 You might even create a game with points awarded for how many you catch and how hard they are based on their size.
 Being outside in or around nature has restorative powers that allow us to get back on an even keel to move forward constructively with the change.

-Instead of sitting inside to eat your lunch, why not go to a local park with some work friends and enjoy lunch al fresco.
-If possible, add in a bit of walk too.
+Instead of sitting inside to eat your lunch, why not go to a local park with work friends and enjoy lunch al fresco?
+If possible, add in a bit of a walk too.
 Just breathe and listen to the sights and sounds of nature.

-Next time you have to make some changes recognise that A to B is never linear.
+Next time you have to make some changes.
+Recognise that A to B is never linear.
 There will be days that you stuff up.
-Times when you feel that you are taking three steps forward and two steps back.
+When you feel that you are taking three steps forward and two steps back.
 That’s OK.
 Just keep going.
-Take a minute to think about how many times you have embarked on change and created unrealistically high expectations for yourself.
+Take a minute to consider how often you have embarked on change and created unrealistic expectations for yourself.
 Stop expecting immediate perfection and instead settle for consistent effort.

 Change can be troubling.
 It can feel like your whole life is being shaken, so deliberately hang on to the positive habits that already make you feel happy and safe.
 If you don’t have any of those, make them.
-Take a minute to think back to a time in your life when you felt incredibly peaceful or happy.
+Take a minute to reflect on a time in your life when you felt incredibly peaceful or happy.
 What exactly were you doing?
 Have you stopped doing that?
 If so, why?

-If you want to emerge from change, fighting fit and raring to go, you need to take care of the basics.
-That means eating healthy food, getting enough micro-nutrients, enough sleep and drinking plenty of water.
+If you want to emerge from change, fighting fit and raring to go, you must take care of the basics.
+That means eating healthy food, getting enough micro-nutrients, getting enough sleep and drinking plenty of water.

-That doesn’t mean that you can’t have take-out or go out for a few drinks – take care of the basics most of the time.
+That doesn’t mean you can’t have take-out or go out for a few drinks – take care of the basics most of the time.
 Getting enough rest is also crucial.
 To help with sleep, make sure you don’t have a TV in your bedroom and check Facebook or TikTok before bed.
 Ideally, don’t have your phone in your bedroom.
 Get an alarm clock and charge your phone in the kitchen.
-Trust me – the world will not tilt on its axis if you are not within touching distance of your phone for a few hours.
+Trust me – the world will not tilt on its axis if you are not close to your phone for a few hours.